Hoskins’ RBI in 9th rallies Phillies past Marlins 3-2

 HE SAID IT

-“Kids don’t tell their dads anything,” — Mattingly, on how son Preston is handing his new job as Phillies director of player development.
+“Kids don’t tell their dads anything,” — Marlins manager Don Mattingly, on how son Preston is handing his new job as Phillies director of player development.

 UP NEXT